zhuyingqin/Agent-Writing/README.md

 ## Motivation

-Automating research and report writing is a common need.
-[Deep Research](https://blog.google/products/gemini/google-gemini-deep-research/) from Google is a great example of this.
-This open source project mirror the flow of Deep Research, but allow you to customize the models, prompts, and research report structure.
+This mirrors the flow of [OpenAI](https://openai.com/index/introducing-deep-research/) and [Gemini](https://blog.google/products/gemini/google-gemini-deep-research/) Deep Research, but allow you to customize the models, prompts, and research report structure.

 ## How it works

-1. `Plan and Execute` - Report mAIstro follows a [plan-and-execute workflow](https://github.com/assafelovic/gpt-researcher) that separates planning from research, allowing for better resource management, human-in-the-loop approval, and significantly reducing overall report creation time:
+1. `Plan and Execute` - Open Deep Research follows a [plan-and-execute workflow](https://github.com/assafelovic/gpt-researcher) that separates planning from research, allowing for better resource management, human-in-the-loop approval, and significantly reducing overall report creation time:

    - **Planning Phase**: An LLM analyzes the user's `topic` and `structure` using a planning prompt to create the report sections first.
    - **Research Phase**: The system parallelizes web research across all sections requiring external data:
-     - Uses [Tavily API](https://tavily.com/) for targeted web searches
+     - Uses [Tavily API](https://tavily.com/) or [Perplexity](https://www.perplexity.ai/hub/blog/introducing-the-sonar-pro-api) for targeted web searches
      - Processes multiple sections simultaneously for faster report generation
      - Synthesizes gathered information into coherent section content